Jbat1Jumper/PyApiMaker/README.rst

 It can be used with not only with the api, but also you can reuse it for everything you need just defining a function.

-Its usage is similar to the *PyApiRpcBlueprint* but instead of adding functions you define only one function which is called when someone write something in the console.
+Its usage is similar to the *PyRpcBlueprint* but instead of adding functions you define only one function which is called when someone write something in the console.

 To use it just do de same::

-	term = PyApiRpcTerminal(prefix="/terminal")
+	term = PyRpcTerminal(prefix="/terminal")
 	term.handler = 	some_function
 	server.add(term)

-In this case ``some_function`` must recive only a string with the text written in the conosle and do whatever it want.
+In this case ``some_function`` must receive only a string with the text written in the conosle and do whatever it want.
 Maybe a::

 	def some_function(cmd):